Jackdaw Coloeus monedula

 Hooded crow Coloeus cornix

 Everything I said about the crow, but now with another colour!
 Has been called Hoodie (still is by me) together with Hoddie, Dun, Grey-backed and Grey crow: all obviously from its plumage.
-Local names included: Royston crow and Royston cick, Kentish crow; Market Jew crow, Scremerston crow, Cawdy mawdy, Corbie, Craa, Scald crow, Praheen cark and Bunting crow.
+Local names included: Royston crow and Royston cick, Kentish crow; Market Jew crow, Scremerston crow, Corbie, Craa, Scald crow, Praheen cark, Bunting crow and, the obvious winner, Cawdy mawdy.

 As it was supposed that numbers of hooded crows found on the English coast in winter came from abroad, they have also been given the name Norway crow, Danish crow and Harry Dutchmen.
 In Norfolk they were known as Northern crows, heck 'The North' was more than foreign enough those folk.